Schedules

 Last updated

-Schedules can be assigned to scripts and allow you to define frequency and other parameters for a script such as run as credentials.
+Assign schedules to scripts to define frequency and other parameters for a script, such as run as credentials.

 Schedules are stored in the schedules.ps1